Youngik-Lee/FLowFX/README.md

-# FlowFX
+# FLowFX

-FlowFX is a network-based FX prediction and visualization project.
+FLowFX is a network-based FX prediction and visualization project.
 It models currency flows as `rate_today / rate_yesterday`, constructs a country/currency network, applies a Navier–Stokes-inspired dynamics on that network, and produces 1-day flow predictions.

 ##Architecture
 ```